 When far enough advanced, Candidiasis can result in constant discomfort and tenderness.
 This stems from the swelling, itching and burning associated with infection.
 A vaginal yeast infection can cause uncomfortable urination and intercourse.

-7. IBD (Irritable Bowel Disease)
+7. IBD (Inflammatory Bowel Disease)

 Patients suffering from internal yeast infections frequently experience fatigue.
 In fact, individuals suffering from a Candida-related complex, or chronic candidiasis syndrome, share similar symptoms to those with chronic fatigue syndrome.
 The one difference is the chronic flu symptoms experienced by those with chronic fatigue.